govau/content-guide/_content-structure/mobile-first.md

 Don't rely on video and images to convey important information.

-Plain text can reflow and resize to fit all size screens.
+Plain text can reformat and resize to fit all size screens (reflow).

 It's harder to make images and video accessible across different mobile devices.